Outright International: History

-In 2022, OutRight dropped "Action" from its name, formally becoming OutRight International.
+In 2022, Outright dropped "Action" from its name, formally becoming Outright International and clarified their mission to ensure human rights for LGBTIQ people everywhere through brand pillars: Amplify, Advocate, Support, and Celebrate.

 Programs

-OutRight’s work is organized in four regional programs (Asia, the Middle East and North Africa, sub-Saharan Africa and Latin America and the Caribbean), and cross-regional programs focused on the United Nations, global research and safety and security for LGBTIQ activists.
+Outright's work is organized in four regional programs (Asia, the Middle East and North Africa, sub-Saharan Africa and Latin America and the Caribbean), and cross-regional programs focused on the United Nations, global research and safety and security for LGBTIQ activists.